IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

          - `rate_units` - (Optional, String) Auto scaling rate in units.

 - `backup_id` - (Optional, String) The CRN of a backup resource to restore from.
 The backup is created by a database deployment with the same service ID.
 The backup is loaded after provisioning and the new deployment starts up that uses that data.
 A backup CRN is in the format `crn:v1:<…>:backup:`.
 If omitted, the database is provisioned empty.

+  **Gen2:** Plan fails if set.
+Restore from backup is not yet implemented for Gen2 instances.

 - `backup_encryption_key_crn`- (Optional, Forces new resource, String) The CRN of a key protect key, that you want to use for encrypting disk that holds deployment backups.
 A key protect CRN is in the format `crn:v1:<...>:key:`.
 Backup_encryption_key_crn can be added only at the time of creation and no update support  are available.
 - `configuration` - (Optional, Json String) Database Configuration in JSON format.
 Supported services: `databases-for-postgresql`, `databases-for-redis`, `databases-for-mysql`,`messages-for-rabbitmq` and `databases-for-enterprisedb`.
 For valid values please refer [API docs](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#updatedatabaseconfiguration).